Upper Back Keloids

 - Coverage

-- Targeted / medium panel — multiple keloid sites in one session
+- Half-body — multiple scar sites in one session across torso or back

 - Wavelengths